-Hello, hello!
-After the week I’ve had (surprise root canal???? and out with a cold), I’m super excited to share with you this new Chocolate Cherry Bourbon Slab Pie!
-Made in a quarter sheet pan, this recipe combines a thick cherry pie filling with smooth vanilla bourbon, and melted dark chocolate, and it’s all baked in a homemade all butter pie crust!
+This Chocolate Cherry Bourbon Slab Pie, made in a quarter sheet pan, combines a thick cherry pie filling with smooth vanilla bourbon, and melted dark chocolate.
+And it's all baked in a homemade all butter pie crust!
 With all the flavors together, it tastes absolutely incredible, and perfect for a small dinner or work party!

-For this Chocolate Cherry Bourbon Slab Pie, I used a quarter sheet pan which uses 2 pie crusts, so it’s just like what you’d use for a regular pie.
+For this Chocolate Cherry Bourbon Slab Pie, I used a quarter sheet pan with two pie crusts, so it's just like what you'd use for a regular pie.

-Adapted from my Homemade Cherry Pie recipe, the process of making a slab pie is really no different than making a regular 9-inch pie.
-The only difference is we’re using a quarter sheet pan—that’s basically it!
+Adapted from my Homemade Cherry Pie recipe, the process of making this chocolate cherry bourbon slab pie is really no different than making a regular 9-inch pie.
+The only difference is we're using a quarter sheet pan—that's basically it!

-Just as the name suggests, this homemade all butter pie crust is all butter, baby!
+Just as the name suggests, this homemade all-butter pie crust is all butter, baby!
 No vegetable shortening included!
-And like my other pie crust recipe I’ve shared with you on here, it needs to be refrigerated for a minimum of one hour, and makes two pie crusts.
-For this particular recipe too, the pie crust does not require blind baking.
+And like my other pie crust recipe I've shared with you on here, it needs to be refrigerated for at least one hour and makes two pie crusts.
+For this particular recipe, too, the pie crust does not require blind baking.

 ingredients needed: 3 cans of Oregon Fruit Products red tart cherries packed in water, vanilla bourbon, granulated sugar, cornstarch, salt, almond extract, vanilla extract, 70% cacao dark chocolate, and an egg (used for the egg wash with the pie crust)